Diffusion Models Memorize in Training -- and Generalize in Inference

 \section{Long-range dependencies tend to be memorized}

 Globally coherent images are more difficult to generate because features that require correct long-range pixel dependencies are highly image-specific and thus harder to generalize than local pixel patterns.
 Similar to training samples in sparsely supported regions of the input space, this should promote memorization of said features.
+Similar hypotheses were formulated by Niedoba et al.\ \cite{niedoba2025mechanisticexplanationdiffusionmodel}, who showed that aggregating local empirical denoisers replicates network generalization behavior, and An et al.\, who showed that restricting attention locality in diffusion transformers improves generalization \cite{an2024inductivebiasesenablegeneralization}.
 To test this, we constrain the range of pixel dependencies the denoiser can model, following \cite{adaloglou2025swg}, by denoising smaller image patches of equal size and then composing them back together.
 Overlapping pixels are averaged.
-We find that this dramatically shrinks the generalization gap (\cref{fig:swg-corr-object}a), supporting the hypothesis.